 - Forward P/E

 In the Forward P/E ratio, the estimated earnings of the next twelve months are considered.
 The ratio is calculated by dividing the market price by average estimated earnings of the next twelve months.

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 A stock of a company is trading at $80 currently.
 The current earnings per share are $2.
 However, the estimated earnings per share are $2.5.

 A price target is an estimation of the price at which the investors are expected to buy or sell a particular stock.
 It doesn’t reflect the actual worth of the stock.
 It will be used by the investors to decide whether it will be appropriate to buy or sell the stock based on the current market price of the stock, or the investor can wait to take his position.

 On the other hand, the fair value of a stock reflects the intrinsic value of the stock or actual worth of the stock in other words.
 It helps the investor to decide whether a stock is overvalued or undervalued.
-Based on this valuation, an investor can decide whether it is a good deal to buy or sell the stock or not, as regards to the current market price and fair value.
+Based on this valuation, an investor can determine whether it is a good deal to buy or sell the stock or not regarding the current market price and fair value.

 - It helps the investors to decide the right time to exit or enter the market.

-It is a concept used by the market analysts who keep a watch on the stock of the company and analyze various factors affecting its price, its price earning ratio and so on.
-They make use of price target to give opinions for various stock positions.
+It is a concept used by the market analysts who keep a watch on the stock of the company and analyzes various factors affecting its price, its price earning ratio, and so on.
+They make use of price target to give opinions for different stock positions.

-This has been a guide to Price Target and its definition.
-Here we discuss an example of price target along with its formula, advantages, disadvantages and its differences from fair value.
+This article has been a guide to Price Target and its definition.
+Here we discuss an example of a price target along with its formula, advantages, disadvantages, and its differences from fair value.
 You may learn more about financing from the following articles –